-Pets are an important part of our lives, providing companionship, love, and joy to their caretakers.
-While park regulations do not allow pets to join you on hiking trails, in the backcountry, or in park buildings, there are many great alternative areas to explore on a pet-friendly visit to Joshua Tree National Park.
+An important part of our lives, pets provide us with companionship, love, and joy.
+Park regulations do not allow pets to join you on hiking trails, in the backcountry, or in park buildings.
+Instead, the park offers many great alternative areas to explore on a

 "Why not take my pet with me?"

-For many visitors, seeing wildlife is a highlight of a national park visit.
-Unfortunately, the mere presence of pets in the park alters the natural behavior of native wildlife.
-In national parks, the native species have priority.
+Wildlife sightings highlight national park visits for many visitors.
+Unfortunately, the mere presence of pets in the park alters their natural behavior.
+In national parks, the native wildlife has priority.

-Boarding Your PetThere are many local options for boarding your pet.
 Boarding your pet will give you the freedom to explore the park freely and more thoroughly.
-Boarding information can be found through local chambers of commerce.
+Boarding information can be found online by searching in the local communities: Twentynine Palms, Joshua Tree, and Yucca Valley.
+Boarding options may also be available in Palm Springs, Palm Desert, and the surrounding area.